abbotware/abbotware/README.md

 Collection of many utility classes, interfaces, extension methods that have been accumulated over the years.

+* Designed to be DI friendly and contiainer agnostic
 * .NetStandard 2.0 and 2.1 compatible
 * uses nullable checks via C# 8.0
 * Code Coverage via Coverlet
 * Coverage Report aggreagation via ReportGenerator

-### Abbotware.Interop.*
+### Abbotware.Interop.{Library}
 These assemblies contain interop/wrapper classes around various thirdparty libraries to encapsulate initialization and logic.
+Somtimes the are abstracted away as via interfaces

+### Abbotware.{Feature}.Using.{Container}
+These assemblies contain fluent api / builder syntax to help a **feature** be registered wuth a specific **container**.
+O

 # Base Objects